frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 It is possible to create subfolders, such as `~/plugins/EliteMobs/custombosses/mybosses`.
 This is recommended to keep things organized.

-Files are stored in the `.yml` file format and [Notepad++](https://notepad-plus-plus.org/) is the recommended file editing software for configuration work.
 One file defines one boss, though it is possible to spawn the same boss several times and even set several spawn locations for the same boss file.

 It is possible to use the [webapp](https://magmaguy.com/webapp/webapp.html) to quickly and easily create custom bosses and more.

 ## Smallest possible configuration

-**Please note that the smallest possible configuration file for a Custom Boss is:**
+**The smallest possible configuration file for a Custom Boss is:**
 ```yml
 ```